 - Art Rounds: The Art Rounds Project is a pilot program that involves the participation of RU Nursing, RU Psychology, UIC Medical and UIC Pharmacy students.
 With this initiative, students will be evaluating gallery artwork as though it were a “patient”.
 Evaluating artwork will assist our future healthcare providers in honing observation skills and aid in avoiding the development of bias.
 The Art Rounds project is a powerful tool in teaching and training students for patient analysis and engagement.

-- Bioterrorism Preparedness Project: RU Student participation in a full-scale bioterrorism simulated activity, focused on community exposure to a biochemical agent, will be promoted by the RU Nursing department this year.
-The simulation involves the simulated community-wide response of the Winnebago County Health and Sheriff Department’s, Winnebago County Coroner’s Office, the Rockford Police and Rockford Fire Department’s, and other local rescue and community service groups.
-RU Nursing, RU Psychology, UIC Medical and UIC Pharmacy students will experience this event as healthcare service participants.
+- Bioterrorism Preparedness Project: RU Student participation in a full-scale bioterrorism simulated activity, focused on community exposure to a biochemical agent, will be promoted by the RU Nursing Department this year.
+RU Nursing, RU Psychology, UIC Medicine and UIC Pharmacy students will experience this event as healthcare service participants.
 RU Theater students will portray exposed patients in this bioterrorism simulation.

 If you would like any additional information regarding these and other IEP program initiatives, please contact Dr. Laura Monahan, DNP, MBA, RN, at email@example.com.